michaelHampel/blog/test.md

 When a partition gets reassigned to another consumer in the group, the initial position is set to the last committed offset.
 If the consumer in the example above suddenly crashed, then the group member taking over the partition would begin consumption from offset 1.
 In that case, it would have to reprocess the messages up to the crashed consumerâ€™s position of 6.

 The diagram also shows two other significant positions in the log.
 The log end offset is the offset of the last message written to the log.
 The high watermark is the offset of the last message that was successfully copied to all of the logâ€™s replicas.
 From the perspective of the consumer, the main thing to know is that you can only read up to the high watermark.
 This prevents the consumer from reading unreplicated data which could later be lost.

+The consumer works by sending pull requests to the brokers leading the partitions it wants to consume.
+The consumer specifies its offset in the log with each request and receives back a chunk of log beginning from that position.
+The consumer thus has significant control over this position and can rewind it to re-consume data if need be.
+In this pull-based design the consumer always pulls all available messages after its current position in the log (or up to some configurable max size).
+So one gets optimal batching without introducing unnecessary latency.